Tribunal: Australia

+Every state has a "supertribunal" that covers a wide range of administrative decisions and, in some cases, has civil jurisdiction.
 In several Australian states, tribunals function as the equivalent of a small claims court.

 In the context of sport, "tribunal" frequently refers to the AFL Tribunal, the disciplinary body of the Australian Football League.

 Bangladesh

 In Bangladesh, tribunal refers to a court that serves some special purpose, of which Bangladesh has several.
 These have been set up to ensure speedy trial and reduce case congestion in the normal courts.
-Beside this, Article 117 of the Constitution of Bangladesh empowers the parliament to set up one or more administrative tribunals.
-No court can entertain any proceeding or make any order in respect of any matter within the jurisdiction of such tribunal.
+Besides this, Article 117 of the Constitution of Bangladesh empowers the parliament to set up one or more administrative tribunals.
+No court can entertain any proceeding or make any order regarding any matter within such tribunal's jurisdiction.